 While the City Pass is great if you only intend to use it for transportation – the Copenhagen Card goes a step further.

-However, because it provides high value, the Copenhagen Card is also a bit more expensive than the City Pass.
-Check the website of the Copenhagen Card here for specific information.
+But because it provides such high value, the Copenhagen Card is also a bit more expensive than the City Pass.
+Prices start at 439 DKK ($60).